Azure-Security-Portfolio/defender-sentinel-threat-detection/README.md

-## Azure Security Lab 08: Monitoring & Detection with Microsoft Sentinel & Defender for Cloud
+## Monitoring & Detection with Microsoft Sentinel & Defender for Cloud

-End-to-end detection, response, and remediation of cloud security incidents using Microsoft Sentinel SIEM/SOAR and Defender for Cloud.
+End-to-end detection, response and remediation of cloud security incidents using Microsoft Sentinel SIEM/SOAR and Defender for Cloud.

 ---